trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
 <summary><b>What is the preferred Bash shebang and why?
-What is the difference between executing a file using <code>./program</code> or <code>sh program</code>?</b></summary><br>
+What is the difference between executing a file using <code>./program</code> or <code>bash program</code>?</b></summary><br>

 You should use `#!/usr/bin/env bash` for portability: different *nixes put bash in different places, and using **/usr/bin/env** is a workaround to run the first bash found on the `PATH`.

 Running `./program` does exactly that, and requires execute permission on the file, but is agnostic to what type of a program it is.
 It might be a bash script, an sh script, or a Perl, Python, awk, or expect script, or an actual binary executable.
-Running `sh program` would force it to be run under sh, instead of anything else.
+Running `bash program` would force it to be run under sh, instead of anything else.

 Useful resources: